superarcswift/SwiftCommunity/README.md

 ## Inspiration

 This project is very opinionated and probably not suitable for all kinds of iOS apps projects.
-I encourage you to take a look at other prjects where you might find a better architectures, approaches that are more suitable for your ideas:
+I encourage you to take a look at other projects where you might find better architectures, approaches that are more suitable for your ideas:

 - Open-Source iOS Apps: [https://github.com/dkhamsing/open-source-ios-apps](https://github.com/dkhamsing/open-source-ios-apps)